-In the pre-contractual disclosure of this fund, the Investment Manager estimated that ca. 55% could be included under "Sustainable investment with a social objective".
+In the pre-contractual disclosure of this fund, the Investment Manager estimated that ca. 25% could be included under "Sustainable investment with a social objective".

 While environmentally sustainable investments primarily target environmental objectives, they may also at the same time target social objectives.
+The reported figure could therefore underrepresent the fund's social impact.

-This represents 55.6% of total assets.
+This represents 46.08% of total assets.
 Total assets include physical holdings, cash and cash equivalents.